 While AGL and Origin dominate much of the Australian energy market, Red Energy and EnergyAustralia are two of their biggest challengers, particularly in New South Wales and Victoria.
 With a good mix of discounted plans and rewarding offers available, they present a viable alternative to the two big power companies.
 So, how do they compare and who works out cheapest where you live?

 - Living Energy Saver: This Red Energy plan is available with no fixed term contract.
 It comes with a 10% discount off your entire bill when you pay on time, which is something of a rarity as most providers offer discounts on usage charges only.
 This plan includes access to Red Energy’s Rewards program whereby customers get cheaper deals on a number of different goods and services with selected partners.
-You can receive your emails by email and there are no exit fees.
+You’ll receive your bills by email and there are no exit fees.

 - Living Energy Saver Green: As the name suggests, this plan is similar to the one above, but the difference is that it includes 100% GreenPower – a commitment from Red Energy to purchase the equivalent amount of power that you use from renewable resources.
 This comes at an extra cost to consumers, in this case an additional 5.83 cents per kWh.
 Red Energy Rewards are also available with this plan, as is email billing.
 There are also no exit fees.